My Special Interests

 I have also done many extra hours of study from the Lactation Resource Centre and the Australian Breastfeeding Associations annual seminars.

-More recently I have started doing some study with the Barral Institute and working more with the viscera (the organs).
+More recently I have started learning with the Barral Institute and working more with the viscera (the organs).
 Having done so much cranial work it is a very natural extension for me and I feel adjuncts particularly well with the skills I’ve already worked so much with.

 During Covid it was difficult to continue with my training so I sought more online courses and have started working with retained reflexes, identifying if the child has anything limiting their movements and helping their parents with exercises to get their child moving more symmetrically.